HIV/AIDS in Africa: Western Africa

 Western Africa has moderate levels of infection of both HIV-1 and HIV-2.
 The onset of the HIV epidemic in the region began in 1985, with reported cases in Senegal, Benin, and Nigeria.
 These were followed in 1986 by Côte d'Ivoire.
 The first identification of HIV-2 occurred in Senegal by microbiologist Souleymane Mboup and his collaborators.

-HIV prevalence in western Africa is lowest in Senegal and highest in Nigeria, which has the second largest number of people living with HIV in Africa after South Africa.
+HIV prevalence in western Africa is lowest in Senegal and highest in Nigeria, which has the third largest number of people living with HIV in Africa after South Africa and Mozambique.
 Nigeria's infection rate, of the number of patients relative to the entire population, is much lower, at 3.7 percent, compared to South Africa's 17.3 percent.

 In Niger in 2011, the national HIV prevalence rate for ages 15–49 was 0.8 percent.
 For sex workers, it was 36 percent.